Aaron Davis & the Mystery Machine

 Sit Down, Get Down

-We are excited to announce that we have brought live music back to the Silver Dollar Showroom with our "Sit Down Get Down" series.
-We are also proud to be putting these hard working musicians back to work.
+We are exicted to bring live music back to the Silver Dollar Showroom with our "Sit Down Get Down" series.
+We are also proud to be putting these hard working musicians back to work with these sit-down only shows.
+Our dance floor is closed but that doesn't mean you can't dance in your seat.
+No cover.

 The distance between a sure bet and a Mystery is adventure fueled by trepidation.
 Multi-instrumentalist and vocalist Aaron Davis works the lesser-worn corners of the American musical fabric through an unconventional lens.
 Slide banjo?
 Detuned guitar made of metal?
 An electric cigar box?
 You bet.
 From "searing slide guitar" (Country Weekly) in the blues vein à la Duane Allman with “a particularly interesting approach that mixes poetry, groove and roughness” (Lonestar Time) to a patchwork of fingerstyle folk, gritty alt-country, gypsy grass, and soulful roots-rock, Davis has been described as a “truly phenomenal songwriter” (About.com).
 The fluidity is at the hands of fervent texture experts of a touring brotherhood, The Mystery Machine—drummer Jason Baggett with 3-part harmony via bassist David Bundy and piano/organ/synth man Mike Patton.